 (9) Not having any other characteristics that prevent the exertion of independent opinion concerning the company's business undertaking.
 After having been appointed as an independent director, an independent director may be assigned by the board of directors to take part in the collective decision making process of the company, parent company, subsidiary, associated companies, subsidiary company in the same level of the company, or major shareholders, or a controlling person that they have a decision making in Collective Decision form.

 6. Risk Oversight Committee

 The Risk Oversight Committee consists of:

-Mr. Shih Jiing-Fuh Mr. Pradit Sawattananond Member of the Risk Oversight Committee Mr. Somsak Assavapokee Member of the Risk Oversight Committee Head of Risk Management Group or assigned person
+- 1. Mr. Shih Jiing-Fuh

+- 2. Mr. Pradit Sawattananond

+- 3. Mr. Somsak Assavapokee

+- 4. Head of Risk Management Group

+- or assigned person